-I’ve written about this in more detail here, but essentially we see the main advantages of this approach being that our point of integration for data access and control isn’t the database, but an API – so we don’t need to fuss with stored procedures or foreign key constraints at the database level, and instead enforce them through code.
+We’ve written about this in more detail here, but essentially the main advantage of this approach is that our point of integration for data access and control isn’t the database, but an API – so we don’t need to fuss with stored procedures or foreign key constraints at the database level, and instead enforce them through code.
 We’ve found this to be a much simpler way to work.

 While we tend to use PHP as it’s familiar to most of us, this design makes it trivial to write applications in any language that is able to communicate over HTTP – a Ruby app or a Python app or a Go app could message the Data API just the same.
-In fact, we’ve chosen Node.js over PHP for several of our new applications, without missing a beat.
-These applications are thinner as a result of not needing to worry about database access, which leads to a less complicated codebase.
+In fact, we’ve used Node.js for several of our new applications without missing a beat.
+These applications are less complex as a result of not needing to worry about database access.
 We’ve found that we’re able to lean on smart APIs that are designed specifically for, and can grow with, their clients.

 What about asynchronous tasks?